mantrajsframework/mantrad/docs/23-component-updating.md

 By running this command, Mantra will look for components to be updated.

-If found, then Mantra will call [onUpdate](/docs/mantra-component-definition.md#onupdate-(optional)) method of the Install property of the component.
+If found, then Mantra will call [onUpdate](/docs/05-mantra-component-definition.md#onupdate-(optional)) method of the Install property of the component.

 Any activity needed for the updating, should be placed in onUpdate method.

+***
+To learn by example, go to [Mantra demos](https://www.mantrajs.com/mantrademos/showall) and [components](https://www.mantrajs.com/marketplacecomponent/components) sections of [Mantra site](https://www.mantrajs.com).